guscrea/Nature_Sustainability_2024/README.md

 ## Further Documentation

-Basic documentation of the FJC IDB data is available via the Federal Judical Center directly, at <https://www.fjc.gov/research/idb>.
+Basic documentation of the FJC IDB data is available via the Federal Judicial Center directly, at <https://www.fjc.gov/research/idb>.

 Detailed documentation on the content and assembly of the RESL ELD is available via the [RESL ELD Process